shawnadean/indicators-inclusive-prosperity/README.md

 1. [Quick Start: How to Use This Repository](https://github.com/shawnadean/indicators-inclusive-prosperity/tree/v4#quick-start-how-to-use-this-repository)
 2. [What Are Indicators of Inclusive Prosperity?](https://github.com/shawnadean/indicators-inclusive-prosperity/tree/v4#what-are-the-indicators-of-inclusive-prosperity)
 3. [Calculation Metholodgy / Data Dictionary](https://github.com/shawnadean/indicators-inclusive-prosperity/tree/v4#calculation-methodology--data-dictionary)
-4. How to Calculate the Indicators of Inclusive Prosperity for Your Community :sparkles: Coming Soon! :sparkles:
+4. How to Calculate the Indicators of Inclusive Prosperity for Your Community :sparkles:Coming Soon!:sparkles:
 </br>

 ## Quick Start: How to Use This Repository